-What do classes look like in this department?
+What do classes and internships look like in this department?

 The Anthrozoology major combines specialized psychology courses, a core liberal arts education, and hands-on experience gained from working directly with animals.
 In addition, students can receive academic credit for obtaining certification from related organizations.

 We enjoy close relationships with organizations that partner with animals, like Zoo Montana, Working Dogs for Conservation, Montana, Fish, Wildlife and Parks, and Yellowstone Boys and Girls Ranch.
 Our students have access to unique learning opportunies and internships through these regional organizations.